pathmodel/pathmodel/README.rst

         ├── newmolecules_from_mz
             (empty)

-No M/Z ratio were given as input so there is no new molecules from M/Z.
+No M/Z ratio were given as input for the sterol so there is no new molecules from M/Z.

-pathmodel_output.svg shows the predicted reactions in blue and the predicted molecules in blue:
+'pathmodel_output.svg' shows the predicted reactions in blue and the predicted molecules in blue (the picture form can change but it contains the same result):

 .. table::
    :align: center